Documentation Index

 11. Implementation Pitfalls

-- Fix: Use exponential backoff or a stable leader (Multi-Paxos).
+- Fix: Use exponential backoff with jitter, or elect a stable leader (Multi-Paxos) so only one node proposes at a time.

 - Disk I/O: Acceptors must